This post may contain affiliate links. Please read my disclosure policy.

-Super moist and dense, these are great for breakfast with coffee and some fruit.
-This batch should make a dozen large muffins.
+These are great for breakfast with coffee and some fruit.
 Eat plain, with a dab of butter or drizzle some honey on top and you are set!
 If you’re thinking of going the honey route, drizzle it on after you pull them from the oven and let it melt in… so good!

-With the new year here and thoughts of eating healthier come to mind, these Super Moist Bran Muffins are just what you need.
+These Super Moist Bran Muffins are just what you need.
 Like my Pumpkin Butter All Bran Muffins, these are satisfying and fill you up.
 If you like bran, try my Date Honey Bran Waffles.
 Just top with fruit of choice and you are good to go.

 This recipe first appeared here on September 2013 and now has revised photos.

-Super Moist All Bran Muffins
+Super Moist Bran Muffins

 - Preheat oven to 400˚F.

 - In a large mixing bowl pour boiling water over 1/2 cup bran cereal, mix in oil and set aside.
+In another bowl mix egg, sugar and buttermilk.

-- In another bowl mix egg, sugar and buttermilk.
-To the wet bran mixture add sifted flour, soda, salt and remaining dry cup of bran.
-Add the wet buttermilk mixture and stir.
+- To the wet bran mixture add sifted flour, baking soda, salt and remaining dry cup of bran.
+Add the wet buttermilk mixture to bran mixture and stir.